-We accept contactless payment on all our buses, just get on, tap your contactless card or smart phone on the reader and away you go.
+We accept contactless payment on all our buses for adult tickets.
+Just get on, tap your contactless card or smart phone on the reader and away you go.
 Contactless, the change you've been looking for.

 |1 adult trip||£2.40|